HomeMarketingIs Email Marketing Still Effective?

 What if you could predict which channel each customer prefers for different types of messages?
 Some people want order updates via SMS but promotional content via email.
 Machine learning makes this channel preference prediction possible and incredibly effective.

-Compliance and Privacy Considerations
+Compliance and privacy considerations

 Privacy regulations have basically changed email marketing.
 GDPR was just the beginning.
-Now we’ve got CCPA, LGPD, and a alphabet soup of other regulations.
+Now we’ve got CCPA, LGPD, and an alphabet soup of other regulations.
 Compliance isn’t just about avoiding fines; it’s about building trust.

-GDPR and Beyond
+GDPR and beyond

 GDPR changed everything in 2018, but many marketers still don’t fully understand its implications.
 It’s not just about consent; it’s about data minimisation, purpose limitation, and accountability.
 Every piece of data you collect needs justification.